Housefull (film series): Music

-The music is composed by Shankar-Ehsaan-Loy in first film and Sajid-Wajid in second installment.
-In third film, Songs are composed by Sharib-Toshi, Sohail Sen, Mika Singh, Tanishk Bagchi and Millind Gaba.
-And in fourth installments, It is composed by Sohail Sen, Farhad Samji and Sandeep Shirodkar.
+The music was composed by Shankar-Ehsaan-Loy in first film and Sajid-Wajid in second instalment.
+In third film, songs were composed by Sharib-Toshi, Sohail Sen, Mika Singh, Tanishk Bagchi and Millind Gaba.
+In fourth instalment, music was composed by Sohail Sen, Farhad Samji and Sandeep Shirodkar.

 The whole movies soundtrack rights are by T-Series due to Nadiadwala Grandson Entertainment's lifetime contract with Bhushan Kumar.